-If you run an online e-commerce store then you probably know how important your conversion rate is.
+If you run an online e-commerce store or website then you probably know how important your conversion rate is.

 Your conversion rate can be the difference between making no money and making a lot of money.

 You can get all the traffic you want from cannabis marketing but if your website doesn’t convert well, nobody is going to buy your products.

 But lucky for you, I am going to show you some great ways to increase your conversion rate and get more orders and fewer bounces.